kint-php/kint/contrib.md

 ## Setting up a dev environment

-For developing on core Kint you'll need three things:
+For developing on core Kint you'll need two things:

 1. Composer (PHP)
 2. Npm (NodeJS)
-3. Bundler (Ruby)

 If you don't have composer <a href="https://getcomposer.org/" target="_blank">do yourself a favor and learn it</a>.
-If you don't have npm or bundler that's understandable.
+If you don't have npm that's understandable.

-In any case, Kint uses composer, npm, and bundler for development tools.
-Composer calls npm and bundler under the assumption that they're in your `$PATH`.
+In any case, Kint uses composer and npm for development tools.
+Composer calls npm under the assumption that they're in your `$PATH`.

 If all of these are installed simply run `composer install` and all your dependencies will be installed automatically.